FredTheDino/Alpha/README.md

 hopefully it will be my first shipped game.

 ### Things to do:
-- Mouse input.
 - Entity system (entity component)
-- extract a "draw\_sprite" from the main method.
 - Text rendering.
 - Camera implementation.
 ((Maybe entity component actually, since it's more inline with the procedural style.))